 If cash flow is a problem, there are bridge loans many financial institutions will make to factor the government contract that the business plan will help to acquire.
 Many of these loans are used because the business plan usually shows that the supplier has to provide up to 80% of the work before they can submit a requisition for funds from the government agency.

 We can help your create a government-approved business plan generally in about 7–10 days and have done it successfully for businesses all over the US.
-Please contact us by calling the number above to get a MasterPlans business planner to help you.
+Please contact us by calling 877-453-2011 or filling out the form below to get a Masterplans business planner to help you.